Watchmaker Glossary

 escape wheel

-Toothed wheel of a timepiece whose rate is regulated by the escapement.
+Toothed wheel of a timepiece whose operation is regulated by the escapement.

-Wheel whose toothing is cut perpendicular to the side, as in angle wheels.
+Wheel whose teeth are cut perpendicularly to the side, as in corner wheels.

-Escape wheel of an escape wheel and verge escapement, with pointed teeth on one side, and parallel to a shaft (called the verge).
+The escape wheel of a meeting wheel and verge escapement, provided with pointed teeth on one side, and parallel to a shaft (called the verge).

 Toothed wheel whose shaft turns the minute hand.